-Of course, we are throwing together a group of people with sinful nature that has not been surrendered as well as baggage they grew up with so will these relationships be perfect?
-Absolutely not, but scripture encourages us in the right direction.
+Of course, we are throwing together a group of people with sinful natures that have not been surrendered as well as baggage they grew up with so will these relationships be perfect?
+Absolutely not, but Scripture encourages us in the right direction.

 A man who has friends must himself be friendly,

 But there is a friend who sticks closer than a brother.
 (Proverbs 18:24)

 John comes down pretty hard in his epistle to believers.
 His emphasis over and over is the love of Christ.
 How can we get along with one another without it?
 Take a look at the crazy going on in the world right now.
 A direct result of the love of Christ being absent.

 This passage is a little lengthy but it gives a full picture of what God expects from us as saved individuals, wanting to grow in the love of God and the change in our hearts that comes about through the Holy Spirit.
 Experiencing the greater love that comes from the Heavenly Father which we accept in such a magnitude that it flows out of us.

 In this the children of God and the children of the devil are manifest: Whoever does not practice righteousness is not of God, nor is he who does not love his brother.
 For this is the message that you heard from the beginning, that we should love one another, not as Cain who was of the wicked one and murdered his brother.
 And why did he murder him?
 Because his works were evil and his brother’s righteous.